Understanding the Mid-Century Aesthetic

 Tapered Legs: The Signature Detail

 Attach legs using hanger bolts driven into the leg top and threaded into corner blocks mounted inside the case.
 This allows for removal during moving and ensures the legs can be tightened if they ever loosen from wood movement.
+I’ve delivered credenzas to second-floor apartments and been very grateful for removable legs on moving day.

 Sliding Door System

 For the track system, route a 3/8-inch wide, 1/4-inch deep groove in the bottom of the case interior.
 The upper track is a matching groove in an applied strip attached to the underside of the top.
-Fit each door with plastic or nylon glides – small discs that ride in these grooves with minimal friction.
+Fit each door with plastic or nylon glides — small discs that ride in these grooves with minimal friction.
+I’ve tried hardwood-on-hardwood sliding and it works initially, but after a year of use it starts to stick and drag.
+The nylon glides solve this permanently.

 Interior Organization